Oyelowo/surreal-orm/rust/surrealdb-orm/docs/en/src/transactions.md

 In this approach, the `block!` macro is used to define a transaction block that includes multiple statements.
 The `BEGIN TRANSACTION` and `COMMIT TRANSACTION` statements mark the start and end of the transaction, respectively.
 The `LET` statement is used to bind variables to the statements within the block.

-The generated SQL query for this code block would be the same as the previous approach.

 Using the `block!` macro for chaining multiple statements and explicitly committing the transaction provides a more structured and organized way to handle complex transactions.

 ### Less Recommended Approach